docs

 What should a 20-to-50 practice billing company verify in software?

-- Restrict a test user to four of thirty practices inside one workspace; verify the other twenty-six are invisible
+- Restrict a test user to four of thirty practices inside one workspace, and confirm the other twenty-six are invisible.

-- Walk through an ERA with a recoupment, a PLB segment, and two lines over write-off tolerance; see where each surfaces and what the audit trail shows
+- Walk an ERA with a recoupment, a PLB segment, and two lines over write-off tolerance; see where each surfaces and what the audit trail records.

-- See all payer enrollment statuses across five client practices in one view; ask how expiring enrollments surface before they block claims
+- See all payer enrollment statuses across five client practices in one view, and ask how expiring enrollments surface before they block claims.

-- Generate an A/R aging across all practices and drill to one; ask whether an account manager can share it directly with a client
+- Generate an A/R aging across all practices and drill to one, then ask whether an account manager can share it with a client as-is.

-- Get a quote at your current provider count and at your projected count in two years; calculate all-in cost including onboarding, EDI usage, and any per-provider add-ons
+- Get a quote at your current provider count and your projected count in two years, and price the all-in cost including onboarding, EDI usage, and any per-provider add-ons.

 The billing company software evaluation guide has the full demo checklist.
 Billing company operations covers the operational framing behind each point.